Alternatives to Domestic Partnerships in Illinois

-A domestic partnership is the relationship between two committed adults who live together but aren't married to each other or anyone else.
-Domestic partners have an exclusive mutual commitment and are devoted to each other's common welfare.
-They even share financial obligations like rent or monthly bills.
+A domestic partnership has been historically used as a term used to refer to the relationship between two committed adults who live together but aren't married to each other or anyone else.
+It is sometimes used casually to describe a relationship where partners have a mutual commitment to one another and are devoted to each other's common welfare, even sharing financial obligations like rent or monthly bills, and the acquisition of property together.
+Legally, however, domestic partnerships are no longer an option for residents of Illinois.

 To learn more, click here.